 Workers actually went on strike for a portion of the summer in 1961.
 Their demands included ice water, flush toilets, and that the Six Companies follow mining laws since they were blasting through bedrock and digging diversion tunnels at the time.

 Despite all these challenges, employment at the dam was a sought-after gig.
-Some men and their families moved up towards Nevada in 1929 hoping to reserve employment.
+Some men and their families moved up toward Nevada in 1929 hoping to reserve employment.
 The dam was built right in the middle of the Great Depression so the idea of long-term employment – no matter how dangerous – was appealing.

 Entire families lived in makeshift homes and quickly-build towns in the middle of nowhere.
 Boulder City, Nevada was constructed to house all the contractors working the job and their families.